oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

 .. method:: AsyncCursor.fetchall()

     Fetches all (remaining) rows of a query result, returning them as a list of tuples.
 An empty list is returned if no more rows are available.
-Note that the cursor's ``arraysize`` attribute can affect the performance of this operation, as internally reads from the database are done in batches corresponding to ``arraysize``.

 An exception is raised if the previous call to :meth:`AsyncCursor.execute()` did not produce any result set or no call was issued yet.

+    Note that the cursor's :attr:`~AsyncCursor.arraysize` attribute can affect the performance of this operation, as internally data is fetched in batches of that size from the database.

 .. method:: AsyncCursor.fetchmany(size=cursor.arraysize)

     Fetches the next set of rows of a query result, returning a list of tuples.
     An empty list is returned if no more rows are available.
-Note that the cursor's arraysize attribute can affect the performance of this operation.
+Note that the cursor's :attr:`~AsyncCursor.arraysize` attribute can affect the
+    performance of this operation.

     The number of rows to fetch is specified by the parameter.
-If it is not given, the cursor's arraysize attribute determines the number of rows to be fetched.
+If it is not given, the cursor's :attr:`~AsyncCursor.arraysize` attribute determines the number of rows to be fetched.
 If the number of rows available to be fetched is fewer than the amount requested, fewer rows will be returned.

     An exception is raised if the previous call to :meth:`AsyncCursor.execute()` did not produce any result set or no call